ezaruba/notonlyowner/content/ethereum/ethernaut-ctf/fallback.md

 In the root directory of your project (at the same level as the `contracts` folder) create a new folder called `exploits`.
 Inside it, create a new file `fallback.exploit.js`.

 Next, locate a file called `2_deploy_contracts.js` inside the `migrations` folder.
 Should the file not be there, create it.
-This file is used to tell Truffle which contracts are to be deployed to the network when the `truffle migrate` command is executed.
+This file is used to tell Truffle which contracts are to be deployed to the network when the `npx truffle migrate` command is executed.
 As we want to deploy the `Fallback.sol` contract, let's include the following code:

 ~~~javascript
 /* migrations/2_deploy_contracts.js */